2018 Grad Slam Competition

 Preparing to Compete in Grad Slam

-A variety of resources are available to help you prepare for the Grad Slam competition:
+A variety of resources are available to help you prepare for the Grad Slam competition!
+In addition to the online resources below, check out the Graduate Professional Development website for upcoming campus workshops and events on building communication skills.

 - How to Talk like TED by Carmine Gallo, Article by Guy Kawasaki